 Before you even purchase your bird, you should try to locate an avian vet.
 General veterinarians are typically not equipped to handle the unique requirements of parrots, so check with the Association of Avian Veterinarians to find an avian vet near you.

 Make sure to have all your bird's information readily available in case an emergency arises.
 Keep your avian vet's number in a prominent location, along with the name and phone number of any after-hours emergency clinics.
 Be sure to ask your vet what to do and who to call after-hours if you have an emergency during those times.

 Each bird you own should have its own travel carrier for trips to the vet and for emergencies.
 Make sure these cages are always clean and ready to go.
 Practice putting your bird into his carrier so you won't have to struggle when you really need to use it.
 It's also helpful to place your bird in its carrier and take him on short car trips so he gets used to the carrier and doesn't it only with going to the vet.

-Anytime you bring your bird outside, make sure its wearing a halter and leash made specifically for its species.
+Anytime you bring your bird outside, make sure the bird is wearing a halter and leash made specifically for its species.
 It only takes a second for a bird to escape and quickly get lost.
 Even birds that have had their wings trimmed can still fly if a gust of wind blows up, so always use a halter no matter how long you plan to be outside with your bird.

 Stay Aware of Household Dangers

 Having a parrot is similar to having a toddler in that your home needs to be bird-proof.
 Parrots are smart, inquisitive, and curious.
 While you should always supervise them when they are out of their cages, parrot owners can tell you that it only takes a few seconds for an accident to happen.
 Fortunately, there are many precautions you can take in your home to help avoid emergencies.